Aadil1234567/Health-Monitoring/README.md

 BMI Calculator: A tool to calculate Body Mass Index (BMI) and provide tailored health advice based on the results.
 Running Tracker: A feature that allows users to log their running distance, duration, and speed, with motivational feedback provided based on their performance.

-## How we built it
+## How I built it

-WELLNEST was built using Flask, a lightweight web framework in Python, allowing us to create a backend for user management, data storage, and real-time processing.
+WELLNEST was built using Flask, a lightweight web framework in Python, allowing me to create a backend for user management, data storage, and real-time processing.
 For data persistence, user information and health metrics are stored in text files, ensuring simplicity and ease of use.
-We implemented secure password management with SHA-256 hashing to protect user credentials.
+I implemented secure password management with SHA-256 hashing to protect user credentials.
 The platform's front-end was crafted with HTML, CSS, and Bootstrap to create an intuitive and responsive user interface.

 ## Challenges I ran into